 For vertically standing branches, drill a small hole in the base of the twig and the base itself, insert a pin into the wood and then push this into the hole in the base with a dab of Superglue to secure it.

-With the trees and longer grasses are firmly fixed in place, it’s time to add water.
+With the trees and longer grasses firmly fixed in place, it’s time to add water.

-For this I use a water based clear gloss varnish, with a pipette to dribble it in place.
-If the water will run off the side of the base, build a small dam with green stuff at the edges to stop the gloss escaping.
+For this, I use a water-based clear gloss varnish, with a pipette to dribble it in place.
+If the water will run off the side of the base, build a small dam with green stuff at the edges to stop the gloss from escaping.